TalkControl/talk-control-revealjs-extensions/docs/specifics-slides.md

 ![](./imgs/speaker-basic.png)

 You can also change the order of sub information (here CTO Front & @jefbinomed).
-You can set up to 6 sub informations : each one is a `<h3>` element
+You can set up to 6 sub information : each one is a `<h3>` element

 You can also change the number of badge (up to 6).
 Each should have `class='badge'`